Six Sigma tools that drive real process improvement

 Value-stream mapping

-Value stream mapping diagram showing supplier-to-customer material and information flows with process timelines and lead time calculations The value-stream map outlines the information and materials required to bring the product to a customer.
-This tool is helpful for streamlining the production process.
+Value stream mapping diagram showing supplier-to-customer material and information flows with process timelines and lead time calculations The value-stream map outlines the information and materials required to bring the product to its destination.
+This tool is useful for streamlining the production process.

-Although value-stream mapping is primarily used in lean manufacturing, it can be useful for businesses in almost any industry.
-Its main goal is to visualize such information as time period, error rate, and unnecessary delays within the process.
-Value-stream map consists of three different parts: the process map, the timeline, and the information flow.
+Although value-stream mapping is primarily used in lean manufacturing, it can work for businesses in almost any industry.
+Its main goal is to visualize things like time period, error rate, and unnecessary delays within the process.
+A value-stream map consists of three different parts: the process map, the timeline, and the information flow.

 It uses a unique set of symbols to help you better understand the process.
 The process map includes each of the steps involved in the business process.

-The timeline comes from the process map and summarizes all the data on duration of the process.
+The timeline comes from the process map and summarizes all the data on how long each stage takes.
 The information flow explains how each of these steps interacts with each other.

-A cause-and-effect analysis diagram is also called fishbone diagram because it resembles a skeleton of a fish.
-It is one of the most famous Six Sigma tools, as it allows you to brainstorm various causes of a problem.
+A cause-and-effect analysis diagram, developed by Kaoru Ishikawa, is also called a fishbone diagram because it resembles a skeleton of a fish.
+It’s one of the most famous Six Sigma tools, and it lets you brainstorm various causes of a problem.

 Organizations often find that one and the same problem occurs over and over again.
 No matter how many times they address it, it keeps creeping back in at a later date.

 Problems that won’t go away are the symptom of a deeper issue that you need to resolve.
 To get to the root of chronic issues, you can use the tool known as the 5 whys.
-The 5 whys originated in the 1930s with the Japanese industrial revolution.
-The method is simple: when the problem arises again, you get to the cause by asking “why” five times.
+The 5 whys originated in the 1930s, developed by Sakichi Toyoda during the Japanese industrial revolution.
+The method’s simple: when the problem arises again, you get to the cause by asking “why” five times.

-This method is most effective when used to deal with moderately difficult problems.
+This method’s most effective when used to deal with moderately difficult problems.
 If you deal with more complex issues, you may achieve better results by using a cause-and-effect diagram.

 The 5 whys sounds like a very unsophisticated method, but don’t underestimate it.
-Its simplicity is what makes it so helpful.
-Besides, this tool works well in combination with other Six Sigma tools.
+Its simplicity is what makes it so useful.
+And this tool works well in combination with other Six Sigma tools.

 Kanban system

-Simple kanban board showing To Do, Doing, and Done columns with colored task cards Kanban System is a supply chain control system that focuses on cost reduction by implementing just-in-time inventory control system.
-It is also one of the most popular Six Sigma tools, due to its ease of use and potential benefits.
+Simple kanban board showing To Do, Doing, and Done columns with colored task cards Kanban System is a supply chain control system that focuses on cost reduction by implementing just-in-time inventory control.
+It’s also one of the most popular Six Sigma tools, due to its ease of use and potential benefits.

 “Kanban” is Japanese for “billboard.”
 The term was coined by Taichi Ohno, an industrial engineer at Toyota.
-Ohno based his system on how supermarkets control their inventory depending on the demand.
-When you shop at a supermarket, you don’t stock up for month or years ahead.
+Ohno based his system on how supermarkets match their inventory to demand.
+When you shop at a supermarket, you don’t stock up for months or years ahead.

 Neither does the store stock items that it doesn’t expect to sell right now.
-Instead, you tailor your shopping list to what you need right now, just like the store bases its supply of the products on customer demand.
+Instead, you tailor your shopping list to what you need right now, just like the store bases its supply on demand.

-Kanban mimics this arrangement by allowing the demand for the firm’s output to control the supply of its inventory.
-Kanban system sets limits for the inventory-holding for all current business processes.
-This frees additional resources and allows to use them better.
+Kanban mimics this arrangement by letting demand for the firm’s output control the supply of its inventory.
+The Kanban system sets limits for inventory-holding across all current business processes.
+This frees up resources and lets you use them better.

-Kanban system works on a simple and elegant idea: only activate the supply chain when the demand requires it.
-This system both brings more focus to the business process itself and increases its efficiency.
+The whole thing works on a brilliant and simple idea: only activate the supply chain when the demand requires it.
+This both brings more focus to the business process and increases its efficiency.

 Control charts and process variation

 The tricky part?
-Not every variation needs fixing.
+Not every variation needs a fix.
 Control charts help you distinguish between “common cause” variation (the normal noise in any system) and “special cause” variation (something actually went wrong).
-Chasing common cause variation is a waste of time.
+Mind you, chasing common cause variation is a waste of time.
 Ignoring special cause variation is how small problems become expensive disasters.

 Pareto chart

-pareto chart Pareto Chart is a graphic representation of the Pareto Principle: 20 percent of input produces 80 percent of output in any given situation.
+pareto chart Pareto Chart, named after economist Vilfredo Pareto, is a graphic representation of the Pareto Principle: 20 percent of input produces 80 percent of output in any given situation.
 The chart combines a vertical bar graph and a line graph.

 The bar graph represents the metrics of various business process components, ordered from the largest to the smallest one.
 The line graph represents the cumulative total of these metrics.
-Pareto Chart is a tool that visualizes what part of the process influences output the most.
+A Pareto Chart visualizes what part of the process influences output the most.

-This will help you see how big of an influence on the outcome each component has.
-In addition to that, it will give you a clear idea of what requires your immediate attention.
+This helps you see how big of an influence on the outcome each component has.
+It also gives you a clear idea of what requires your immediate attention.

 FMEA - prevention over firefighting

 Most Six Sigma tools help you fix problems.
-FMEA - Failure Mode Effects Analysis - helps you prevent them before they happen.
+FMEA, or Failure Mode Effects Analysis, helps you prevent them before they happen.
 It’s basically asking “what could possibly go wrong?” in a structured way.

 The detection part trips people up.
 A failure mode that’s extremely likely but also extremely obvious might be less risky than something rare but invisible until it’s too late.
 FMEA forces you to think about this.
-At Tallyfy, we’ve heard the same frustration from operations teams - they spend all their time putting out fires instead of preventing them.
+Every time we onboard a new team, the same issue surfaces with workflow automation, we’ve heard the same frustration from operations teams.
+They spend all their time on firefighting rather than prevention.
 FMEA shifts that balance.
-It’s not glamorous work, but neither is explaining to your boss why the same problem keeps happening.
+It’s not glamorous work, but neither is telling your boss why the same problem won’t go away.

 Process mapping